Navigation

 • If the contract is for a 'one-off' purchase, estimate the total value including all component parts, transport costs, installation and commissioning.

-• The value of a series of contracts, or repeat orders, for the same or similar 'products' should be estimated over 12 months (either based historically or in the future).
+• If the contract is regular in nature, the value of successive contracts of the same type should be estimated over 12 months (either based historically or in the future).
 Note, however, requirements cannot be disaggregated in order to avoid the legislation.

-• Fixed term contracts for the lease, rental or hire purchase, should be estimated for the duration of the contract.
+• Fixed term contracts for the lease, rental or hire purchase, should be estimated for the duration of the contract and where the term of the contract is greater than 12 months, the total value including the estimated residual value.

 • Where the contract is part of a series, the whole series should be estimated over a 12-month period or longer, if appropriate.